You have no items in your shopping cart.

 But Elphaba green I was, sitting at a table in the Whole Foods health and beauty section smearing Acure Organics Cell Stimulating Facial Mask ($16) all over my face as I listened to Shellie Daly, Acure’s educator, talk us through the ingredients.

 I had already been using some of Acure Organics’ products and was impressed: the Pure Mint & Echinacea Stem Cell Shampoo and Conditioner ($11 each) really did add body to hair, an effect noticeable even when wet.
 The Lavender & Lotus Flower body lotion ($10) sank in immediately; no wait time needed in my rush to the bus.

 I had purchased these products on sale, and at such reasonable prices I didn’t have high expectations for their efficacy.
 But after having those expectations surpassed, I was curious to try more, so I signed up for the Acure demo session.
-After having been introduced to argan oil in the Kahina Facial Lotion ($62 in the TIA shop) and hearing about the extensive process of extracting it, and the many ways in which inferior oil can end up in products flooding the market, I specifically wanted to know just how Acure could offer seemingly great-sounding ingredients at such a low price point.
+After having been introduced to argan oil in the Kahina Facial Lotion ($62) and hearing about the extensive process of extracting it, and the many ways in which inferior oil can end up in products flooding the market, I specifically wanted to know just how Acure could offer seemingly great-sounding ingredients at such a low price point.